I love examining how relationships can be successful to help others.

 My parents met their sophomore year of college at Olivet Nazarene University.
-Despite busy class schedules, athletic commitments, and very different social circles, they managed to continue dating until March 21, 1994 when my dad got down on one knee and proposed.
-Twenty-two years later they are still together and have never been happier.
+Despite busy class schedules, athletic commitments, and very different social circles, they managed to continue dating until March 21, 1994, when my dad got down on one knee and proposed.
+They are still together 22 years later and have never been happier.

 Love Over Time

 Relationships and happiness are two concepts that often (hopefully) go hand in hand.
 Having a partner to support you is arguably one of the most enjoyable experiences in life.
 As someone who is currently in a long-term relationship, I can attest that the amount of happiness you feel tends to fluctuate.
 Despite what Hallmark would like its viewers to believe, not every relationship is a fairytale where nothing bad ever happens.

 However, for the most part, one should feel happy in a relationship, otherwise what's the point?
 I can say with confidence that I am very much in love with my boyfriend however it's a choice every day to keep loving him, especially when he’s too sarcastic for his own good.
 I believe that our relationship has actually improved over time, and luckily science seems to agree with me.

 As researchers Claire Kamp and Paul Amato1 discuss in their article “Consequence of Relationship Status and Quality for Subjective Well-Being,” with time comes commitment.
 Subjects in the study were segregated into groups based on relationship status such as casual dating, cohabitating, married, and single.
 After extensive self-report questionnaires, researchers concluded that as time goes on, and the relationship gets more serious, so does the amount of happiness for both partners.
 My boyfriend and I have been dating long enough to know that there are times where we get on the other’s nerves but we make the conscious choice to keep loving the other because in the long run, no one makes me happier.